 The issue may be caused by birds or trash in the chimney exhaust flue.
 Turn the furnace off and the thermostat down to see whether this is the case.
 Remove the duct and inspect it for debris.
 Reassemble the pieces in the same order and direction as they were taken apart.

 In case it seems to you that the problem is of a kind that can’t be fixed by yourself, it’s always better to let the experts tackle the problem timely to avoid a larger hole in the pocket.
-If you want to seek Snohomish furnace repair, refer to DVAC heating and air.
+If you want to seek Snohomish, WA furnace repair, refer to DVAC Heating & Air LLC.
 We have a very skilled force of workers, and we provide a quality service at a fairly reasonable price.